• Trip Overview

 EXPENDITURES NOT INCLUDED

-Spaces can only be reserved for individuals who submit their application along with a non-refundable trip deposit of $250.
+Spaces can only be reserved for individuals who submit their registration form and non-refundable trip deposit of $250.
 Each trip has a maximum number of spots available, and they are filled on a first-come, first-served basis, depending on the completion of the registration process.
+Select “REGISTER NOW” from the mission trip menu to complete and submit your registration.

 GHANA SHORT-TERM MISSION TRIP DATES: